jokame/irisPerceptron/README.md

 irisPerceptron
 ==============

-Perceptron for the Iris Data Set
+A Simple Perceptron implementation in HANA for the Iris Data Set.